Updated May 2018

-Any personal data collected through the Year of Young People 2018 website will be treated as confidential in line with the principles of the Data Protection Act 1998.
+Any personal data collected through the Year of Young People website will be treated as confidential.
 We have a legal duty to protect any information we collect from you.
 We use leading technologies to safeguard your data, and keep strict security standards to prevent any unauthorised access to it.

 Collection and Use of Personal Information

-We collect two kinds of information from visitors to this site: Personal details in connection with the inquiry contact form, and site usage information from session cookies and log files.
+We collect two kinds of information from visitors to this site: Personal details in connection with you requesting more information, submitting an enquiry or seeking use of the Year of Young People logo and site usage information from session cookies and log files.

 Cookies and Website Traffic Analysis